codebase-berkeley-mentored-project-sp18/week2-hw-theOnlyRaymondXu/README.md

 ## Part 2 - Google (CSS)
 Now you know enough to make Google!
 The home page that is...I gave you some starter HTML code, again feel free to delete it if you want.
 Please do not just google how to do this directly or use the inspector to steal google's, you will not get anything out of this assignment.
 I only included some of the elements from the homepage in the starter HTML (the required ones), but feel free to add the others as per: <http://google.com>.
 There is also a starter picture of what Google looked like when I was making this.

+## Part 3 - Submission
+Push your branch to github (in this repository).
+Do not push to master!!